 Yes!
 If you aren’t transparent about your finances when completing your mortgage application, you are committing mortgage fraud.
 Your application will be turned down if it is discovered that you have intentionally lied, and other consequences could also be.

-It is important to be accurate as mortgage lenders cross-reference the information.
+It is important to be accurate as most mortgage lenders cross-reference the information.
 If you are a PAYE employee, the lender will check your payslips, and if you’re self-employed, the lender will review your tax year overviews and income tax calculations.

 The only exception is if you are earning under the student loan payment threshold.
 You won’t need to enter your loan repayments on the form if this applies to you but you should still let your lender know about any student loans you have.
 If your income rises and you have to start making repayments on your student loans, you should let the lender know about your change of circumstances.